-Medicine is one of the most competitive courses in the UK to gain entry to, but every year thousands of international students are accepted into medical schools across the UK.
+Medicine is one of the most competitive courses in the UK to gain entry to, but every year, thousands of international students are accepted into medical schools across the UK.
 The entry standards for any medical school to study an MBBS are strict and exacting.
-Interviews for admission can be tough, and students should expect questioning on motivation, previous work, and personal interests, as well as being able to produce evidence of all previous achievements, including relevant work experience.
-A number of medical schools will expect completion of the clinical aptitude test, UCAT.
+Admission interviews can be tough, and students should expect questioning on motivation, previous work, and personal interests, as well as being able to produce evidence of all previous achievements, including relevant work experience.
+Many medical schools will expect completion of the clinical aptitude test, UCAT.

 If your grades are of the highest standard, and if you can prove that you have set your heart on studying and working in this field, then applying to read Medicine in the UK is for you.
 3 As at A-level, including chemistry or biology, an IB of 38 or IELTS score of 7.0 is the academic standard required for a Bachelor of Medicine degree in the UK.